A Snapshot of Pancreatic Cancer

 Trends in NCI Funding for Pancreatic Cancer Research

-The National Cancer Institute's (NCI) investment2 in pancreatic cancer research increased from $87.3 million in fiscal year (FY) 2008 to $105.4 million in FY 2012.
-In addition to this funding, NCI supported $14.3 million in pancreatic cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in pancreatic cancer research was $101.9 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $14.3 million in pancreatic cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Pancreatic Cancer